 - Communicate if you fall behind and take responsibility for any delays

 - Deliver, and take credit for results but be equally accountable for any shortfalls

 Transparency refers to your willingness to share appropriate information about the things that truly matter.
-The ability to speak with candor to a client is a hallmark of a transparent relationship.
-With openness and transparency, the real issues will surface and create the opportunity for you to evolve your role into one of a trusted advisor.
+The ability to speak with candour to a client is a hallmark of a transparent relationship.
+With openness and transparency, the real issues will surface and create the opportunity for you to evolve your role into one of the trusted advisors.

-Here are a few ideas on creating transparent client relationships:
+Here are a few ideas for creating transparent client relationships:

 - Be clear on what you do, and what you don’t do – don’t try to be all things to all people